essele/rp2040-rmii/README.md

 - Support for RTL8201
 - Option to drop IRQ's and dedicate a core to this

+Current WIP Status:

+- LWIP working, DHCP working fine.
+- Some checksum and overrun errors when flood pinging
+- Likely IRQ issues caused by timer (reduces when using longer interval)
+- Packet TX needs to be clock aligned (probably need 10/100 versions - or NOP instruction)
+- Copying data for both tx and rx twice at the moment, need to fix

 ## Background

 This was orginially inspired by [Pico RMII Ethernet](https://github.com/sandeepmistry/pico-rmii-ethernet) by Sandeep Mistry.